Oumi Kapila: Filter

 Richard Patrick and Kapila were introduced at a BMG Christmas party in LA by former Filter manager Gail Perry.
 After suggesting they work together, the two collaborated to write "Take Me To Heaven", the first single from Filter's seventh studio album, Crazy Eyes.
 Soon after, Kapila would go on to continue write and produce with Patrick on the remaining tracks, with the exception of "Your Bullets", completed prior to his involvement with Ben Grosse.

 In March 2015, Kapila was invited to join Filter full-time as lead guitarist on a tour with Coal Chamber after Jonathan Radtke announced his departure to pursue other projects.
 Upon completion of the album, the band embarked upon the ‘Make America Hate Again’ promotional tour in 2016, along with Orgy and Death Valley High, the ‘Make Europe Great Again’ tour with Combichrist and performed at the Welcome To Rockville, Rover's Morning Glory's Roverfest, and Carolina Rebellion Festivals.

 Combichrist

 In 2016, Kapila worked with German music label, Out of Line to produce Combichrist album, This Is Where Death Begins.
 He also fulfilled duties on guitar, bass, synths as well as mixing on the album.
-After a joint European tour with Filter and Combichrist, frontman Andy LaPlegua invited Kapila to join the band on a celebratory tour honoring the 20th Anniversary of the Sepultura album Roots and to perform at the 2016 Knotfest in California.
+After a joint European tour with Filter and Combichrist, frontman Andy LaPlegua invited Kapila to join the band on a celebratory tour honoring the 20th Anniversary of the Sepultura album Roots and to perform at Knotfest in California.